 Dr Amanda Lees is a Senior Researcher in the University's Health and Wellbeing Research Group.
+She is also the Faculty of Health and Wellbeing's Postgraduate Research Student Lead.
 She obtained her undergraduate degree from the University of Reading in 1994 and her PhD from the University of Southampton in 2013.
-She has over twenty years' experience of health and social care-focussed research, having worked in the private, local authority and academic sectors.
+She has over twenty years' experience of health and social care-focused research, having worked in the private, local authority and academic sectors.
 Previous to working at the University of Winchester she has held research roles at the University of Oxford and the University of Southampton.

 Areas of expertise